fieldtrip/website/workshop/neuroimaging2-2425/sr5.md

 (such as the depth bias) will cancel each other when making the contrast.

 We will use the variables `sensordata`, `sourcemodel` and `L` that we also used in section 3.
-We also need the leadfields and source timecourses that we used for the simulations.
+We also need the leadfields and source time courses that we used for the simulations.
 If you don’t have these variables anymore in MATLAB memory, you should re-create them.